joannaB2/star-wars/README.md

 # Gitflow
 **Master** branch contain all ready to view features.

-**Develop** may contain new functionalities.
-In the near future, I would like to add better tests, specifically - testing components in which we use react query to execute requests. **The current solution is temporary**.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).